hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/loose-coupling.md

   - You can then scale each application separately depending on its needs
     - ie some parts may need more processors, others need more memory
   - Provide hardware to meet the requirements of each part of the system easily, with out using excess
+	-  is to reduce the assumptions two parties (components, applications, services, programs, users) make about each other when they exchange information.
+The more assumptions two parties make about each other and the common protocol, the more efficient the communication can be, but the less tolerant the solution is of interruptions or changes because the parties are tightly coupled to each other

 ## Promoting Loose Coupling